The first thing that it’s important to establish is the difference between waterproof and water resistant.

 For best results condition your sofa at least twice a year to make sure no cracking or drying out takes place.
 Regular liquid spills actually speed up the rate at which the leather loses its natural moisture.
 If a spill does take place, once the leather has fully dried out, it’s a perfect time to condition.

-Follow these steps and you should find your leather can stand up to the occasional soaking.
-And if you proactively take care of your leather you can help make sure it continues to look its best for years to come.
+Follow these steps and you should find your upholstery leather can stand up to the occasional soaking, and if you proactively take care of your leather you can help make sure it continues to look its best for years to come.